void-linux/void-packages/Manual.md

 #### Libraries

-Libraries are packages which provide shared objects (\*.so) files in /usr/lib.
+Libraries are packages which provide shared objects (\*.so) in /usr/lib.
 They should be named like their upstream package name with the following
 exceptions: